damienbod/angular-auth-oidc-client/API_DOCUMENTATION.md

 default value : false

-If this is active, the history is not cleaned up at a authorize callback.
+If this is active, the history is not cleaned up at an authorize callback.
 This can be used, when the application needs to preserve the history.

 ### max_id_token_iat_offset_allowed_in_seconds